 We remain committed to supporting the national initiative to flatten the curve and prevent COVID-19 from spreading.
 In an effort to minimise contact on board, amidst the second wave of COVID-19, the proper wearing of masks is compulsory at all times and all in-flight catering has been suspended until further notice.

 Children under the age of 6 years may be exempted from wearing a mask and passengers that have pre-existing medical conditions and cannot wear a mask would need a medical certificate.

 For more on what to consider when travelling with us, please read our Need to know information when Travelling.

-How will the adjusted Level 3 domestic travel restrictions affect my British Airways (operated by Comair) booking?
+How will the travel restrictions affect my British Airways (operated by Comair) booking?